jdmauthe/leet.md/src/transformers/cloudinary/CLOUDINARY.md

 # Cloudinary

 ## About

 Cloudinary is a cloud-based service that provides images and video management.
 This transformer searches the markdown for all image URLs and uploads the images to your Cloudinary account.
 After uploading, the transformer will update the image URLs to the images on Cloudinary.

 **There is a limit on how much you can upload depending on your account plan.**
-For more information, read about the different [cloudinary plans](https://cloudinary.com/pricing).
+For more information, read about the different [Cloudinary plans](https://cloudinary.com/pricing).

 ## Setup

 To enable the Cloudinary transformer, add the following to the `transformers` object in `config.json`:

 ```json